MSD Manual

 Urethral catheterization

 A urethral catheter can be inserted by any health care practitioner and sometimes by patients themselves.
-No prior patient preparation is required.
 The bladder is catheterized through the urethra unless the urethral route is contraindicated.

 Relative contraindications are the following: